ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 The subject `"hello"` is not `"quit"`, so it falls to `case other:`.
 This pattern matches unconditionally and binds the name `other` to the value of `command` (which is `"hello"`).
 The result is that it prints: `Received unknown command: 'hello'`.
-Essentially, `other` serves as a catch-all variable for "anything else".
+Essentially, `other` serves as a catch-all variable for "anything else."
 In this role, a capture is similar to the wildcard `_` (which also matches anything) except that we actually get to use the captured value in the code.

 Capture patterns are extremely useful when you need to extract parts of a structure.